-BlackBerry PlayBook OS 2.1 update officially rolling out todayAlex Wagner - Senior News Editor
+BlackBerry PlayBook OS 2.1 update officially rolling out todayAlex Wagner - Deputy Managing Editor, News Desk

 Hopefully you BlackBerry PlayBook owners heeded my advice from yesterday and got your device charged up and ready to be updated, because the PlayBook OS 2.1 update is officially rolling out today.
 RIM announced the news on its Inside BlackBerry blog, confirming that the update will begin rolling out today to Wi-Fi-only versions of the PlayBook, while the 4G LTE-enabled models are expected to receive it within the next month.

 The OS 2.1 update contains several improvements, including the ability to view and compose text messages on the PlayBook using BlackBerry Bridge with a BlackBerry smartphone and support for portait orientation in the email, calendar and contacts apps.
 Also included is better Android app support, which brings things like the ability to run apps in separate windows, camera support and in-app payments.